About this Property

 About the Area

 Located in Charleston, this apartment is next to a golf course.
-Charleston City Market is a notable landmark and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Looking to enjoy an event or a game while in town?
 See what's going on at North Charleston Coliseum and Performing Arts Center, or consider a night out at Historic Rice Mill.

 Special Instructions